Cinnamon and Kale

 Can you taste the spinach in the smoothie?

 It's quite hard to tell where the freshness of the apple finishes and the spinach starts, as it's a pretty mild flavour.
-If you hate the taste of spinach, you'll probably notice it, but otherwise I would say it's certainly not dominant
+If you hate the taste of spinach, you'll probably notice it, but otherwise, I would say it's certainly not dominant.

 Can I use fresh spinach?

 Yes, you can.
 But you will need a more powerful blender to achieve a smooth texture.
-Remove any tough stalks, chop the leaves and blend the spinach and water first before adding the applesauce
+Remove any tough stalks, chop the leaves and blend the spinach and water first before adding the applesauce.

 Do I need to defrost the spinach first?

 If you remember, it makes the blending process slightly quicker.
-But if you are using spinach which is still frozen, use hot water in the recipe instead of cold and it will defrost pretty quickly
+But if you are using spinach which is still frozen, use hot water in the recipe instead of cold and it will defrost pretty quickly.

-Can I use other leafy greens?
+Can I make applesauce smoothie with other leafy greens?

 Can I store the smoothie in the fridge?